-As noted in section 3.1 above, the council is required to produce its Comprehensive Income and Expenditure Statement on the basis of accounting standards, but the net income or expenditure which affects its general fund and HRA reserves is then adjusted by statutory items.
+As noted in section 4.1 above, the council is required to produce its Comprehensive Income and Expenditure Statement on the basis of accounting standards, but the net income or expenditure which affects its general fund and HRA reserves is then adjusted by statutory items.
 The council sets its budget for the year on the basis of the amounts chargeable to the general fund reserve and to HRA reserves.
-The council's financial performance against its budget for the year was reported to the Executive Board on 27th June 2018 (a copy of the report is available on the council's website).
-The overall outturn position is an underspend of £7.0m on the £492.7m budget for service expenditure.
-As the 2017/18 budget was supported by the agreed usage of

-\pounds 1.4m of general reserves, this underspend resulted in a contribution to the general fund reserve of \pounds 5.6m.
+The council's financial performance against its budget for the year will be reported to the Executive Board on 26th June 2019 (a copy of the report will available on the council's website).
+The overall outturn position is an underspend of £3.0m on the £510.9m budget for service expenditure.
+As the 2018/19 budget incorporated an agreed contribution of £1.0m to general reserves and £1.7m was subsequently released from the general fund reserve during the year to support childrens' services, this underspend resulted in a contribution to the general fund reserve of £2.3m.

-The 2017/18 Comprehensive Income and Expenditure Statement (CI&E a/c) takes a wider and more long term view of the financial performance of the council, and shows a surplus for the year of £436.7m (a £368.2m surplus in 2016/17).
-This surplus represents the amount that the council's net worth has increased over the year.
-This is shown on the Balance Sheet as an increase in net assets less liabilities between 31st March 2017 and 31st March 2018.
+The 2018/19 Comprehensive Income and Expenditure Statement takes a wider and more long term view of the financial performance of the council, and shows a deficit for the year of £272.9m (a £436.7m surplus in 2017/18).
+This deficit represents the amount that the council's net worth has decreased over the year.
+This is shown on the Balance Sheet as a reduction in assets net of liabilities between 31st March 2018 and 31st March 2019.

-a The 2017/18 budget
+a The 2018/19 budget

-The 2017/18 budget was set in the context of continuing reductions in government grant together with inflationary and other pressures on spending, resulting in the council needing to identify significant savings.
+The 2018/19 budget was set in the context of continuing reductions in government funding together with inflationary and other pressures on spending, resulting in the council needing to identify significant savings.
+These ongoing factors were able to be partly offset in the 2018/19 budget by additional income which arose due to the Leeds City Region group of local authorities being successful in its bid to pilot a 100% business rates retention pool for the year.
+In addition, the council made use of a 2% Adults Social Care precept to help to address pressures and priorities within the adults social care budgets.
 Implementation of the Best Council Plan continues to inform, and be informed by, the total funding available to the council and staffing and other resources.
-The budget included some difficult and challenging decisions, and demand-led budgets, particularly those within Children's services have continued to be under pressure.

-This ongoing need to make additional savings over successive years has meant the council has had to make some difficult decisions around the level and quality of services, and this will continue into the future.
-As signposted in the medium-term financial strategy, in order to tackle poverty and reduce inequalities, those services that are no longer affordable and a lesser priority than others will be delivered differently or, in some cases, stopped.
-This enables the maximum available resources to be targeted at those services which are integral to delivering the Best Council Plan.
+The ongoing need to make additional savings over successive years has again meant the council has had to make some difficult decisions around the level and quality of services, and this will continue into the future.

-The pie chart below shows the share of the council's budgeted net managed expenditure between directorates for 2017/18.
+The pie chart below shows the breakdown of the council's budgeted net managed expenditure between directorates for 2018/19.
 Net managed expenditure represents the budgets under the control of individual directorates and excludes items such as capital charges and pensions adjustments.
-On a like for like basis, the council's budgeted spend on Children's Services and Adult Social Care increased from 62.1% in 2016/17 to 65.6% in 2017/18 reflecting our Best Council Plan priorities around supporting the most vulnerable across the city and to prioritise spending in these areas.
+In 2018/19 the council spent 63.4% of its resources on Children's Services and Adult Social Care, which reflects our priority of supporting the most vulnerable across the city.